-More generally, if for the total misspecification we have $\bar \zeta^2 = O(M^{1-a})$, for some $a>0$, joint estimation improves over the individual estimators, as long as $T {\boldsymbol \kappa_\infty} \lesssim M^a{d^2}$.
+For example, if for the total misspecification we have $\bar \zeta^2 = O(M^{1-a})$, for some $a>0$, joint estimation improves over the individual estimators, as long as $T {\boldsymbol \kappa_\infty} \lesssim M^a{d^2}$.
 Hence, when all systems are stable, the joint estimation error rate improves when the number of systems satisfies $T^{1/a} \lesssim M$.
-Otherwise, idiosyncrasies in system dynamics dominates the commonalities.
+Otherwise, idiosyncrasies in system dynamics dominate the commonalities.
 Note that larger values of $a$ correspond to \emph{smaller} misspecifications.
 On the other hand, \pref{thm:estimation_error_pert} implies that in systems with (almost) unit eigenvalues, the impact of $\bar \zeta^2$ is amplified.
 Indeed, by \pref{thm:cov_conc}, for unit-root systems, joint learning improves over individual estimators when $d^2M^a \gg T^{2l^*_m+2}$.
-That is, for benefiting from the shared structure and utilizing pooled data, the number of systems $M$ needs to be as large as $d^2 T^{(2l^*_m+2)/a}$.
+That is, for benefiting from the shared structure and utilizing pooled data, the number of systems $M$ needs to be as large as $T^{(2l^*_m+2)/a}/d^{2/a}$.

-In contrast, if $\bar \zeta^2 = O(M^{1-a})$ for some $a>0$, the joint estimation error for the stochastic matrix regression problem in \pref{eq:stoch_reg} incurs only an additive factor of $O(1/M^a)$, regardless of the largest block-sizes in the Jordan decompositions and unit-root eigenvalues.
-Hence, \pref{thm:estimation_error_pert} further highlights the stark difference between joint learning from \emph{independent, bounded, and stationary} observations and from state trajectories of LTI systems.
+In contrast, if $\bar \zeta^2 = O(M^{1-a})$ for some $a>0$, the joint estimation error for the regression problem in \pref{eq:stoch_reg} incurs only an additive factor of $O(1/M^a)$, regardless of the largest block-sizes in the Jordan decompositions and unit-root eigenvalues.
+Thus, \pref{thm:estimation_error_pert} further highlights the stark difference between joint learning from {independent, bounded, and stationary} observations, and from state trajectories of LTI systems.